NLnetLabs/connectbyname/notes/dns-client-proxy.md

   indicates the highest priority and 254 the lowest.
 The value 255 is defined to mean that this protocol MUST NOT be used.

-A new registry is need for transport protocols.
-Initial values:

-0

-: a default list of transports built into the proxy

-1

-: unencrypted UDP , fallback to unencrypted TCP if the TC bit is set in the reply

-2

-: unencrypted without fallback

-3

-: unencrypted TCP

-4

-: DNS over TCP and TLS

-5

-: DNS over HTTPS

-6

-: DNS over QUIC

-Priorities are take over all Proxy Control options in a DNS request.
+Priorities are taken over all Proxy Control options in a DNS request.
 This allows the application to specify an explicit order (or the lack of order) among different upstream resolvers.